Ryan Sherriff

-In 2012, he was voted Cardinals Organization Pitcher of the Month in June, and the Cardinal Nation and Scout.com Palm Beach Cardinals Starting Pitcher of the Year.
+In 2012, Sherriff was voted Cardinals Organization Pitcher of the Month in June, and the Cardinal Nation and Scout.com Palm Beach Cardinals Starting Pitcher of the Year.
 In 2013, he was voted Florida State League Pitcher of the Week on August 5, and again the Palm Beach Cardinals Starting Pitcher of the Year, as he had a 2.57 ERA in 18 starts.
-In 2014, he was transitioned to be a relief pitcher, and in 44 games in AA and AAA he had a 2.88 ERA.
+In 2014, he was transitioned to be a relief pitcher, and in 44 games in Double–A and Triple–A he had a 2.88 ERA.
 He was named to the 2016 Pacific Coast League All Star Team, while pitching for the Memphis Redbirds, and finished the 2016 season with a 7-1 record and 3 saves in 49 relief appearances, and a 2.84 ERA.
 After the 2016 season, the Cardinals assigned him to pitch for the Glendale Desert Dogs in the Arizona Fall League.
 Sherriff pitched for Team Israel at the 2017 World Baseball Classic qualifier.
 He was named to the 2017 PCL All Star Team.

-He made his Major League debut in August 2017.
-Sherriff underwent Tommy John surgery in June 2018, ending his season.
-He was released by the Cardinals in August of that year, and signed by the Rays in October.
+Sherriff made his major-league debut in August 2017.
+He underwent Tommy John surgery in June 2018, ending his season, and was released by the Cardinals two months later.
+He returned to MLB in 2020 with Tampa Bay, and also pitched for them in 2021.
+After spending 2022 in the minor leagues, Sherriff again returned to MLB in 2023, with the Red Sox.

 Early life

 Sherriff was born in Culver City, California.
-His parents are Larry (died 2012) and Renee Sherriff.
+His parents are Larry (died in 2012 of multiple myeloma) and Renee Sherriff.
+Sherriff is Jewish, and all four of his grandparents were Holocaust survivors.
+Both of his maternal grandparents were Polish Jews who were held in Nazi concentration camps.
+They married shortly after World War II before emigrating to the United States.

-He attended Culver City High School, in Culver City, California.
-Sherriff played on the high school's baseball team.
+He attended Culver City High School ('08).
+There, Sherriff pitched on the school's baseball team.

-He was initially drafted by the Washington Nationals in the 33rd round of the 2010 Major League Baseball Draft from West Los Angeles College (Culver City), but did not sign.
+The Washington Nationals selected Sherriff in the 33rd round of the 2010 Major League Baseball Draft from West Los Angeles College (Culver City), but he did not sign.
 Sherriff transferred to Glendale Community College, where he played in 2011.
 That season he pitched for the college as a 21-year-old sophomore, and as the team's ace was 5-4 with a 2.45 ERA in 12 starts.
-He was named First Team All-Western State Conference South Division.
+He was named 2011 First Team All-Western State Conference South Division.